Android Central Verdict

 |Colors||White, Graphite, Olive, Lavender|

-The Samsung Galaxy S21 FE will be available Jan.
-11 from all major carriers and unlocked from Samsung, as well as the usual retailers that carry Samsung phones.
-Samsung set the MSRP for the Galaxy S21 FE to $699.99 — the same price the Galaxy S20 FE launched at — making it $100 less than the regular Galaxy S21.
+The Samsung Galaxy S21 FE is available at all major carriers and unlocked from Samsung, as well as the usual retailers that carry Samsung phones.
+Samsung set the MSRP for the Galaxy S21 FE to $699.99 — the same price the Galaxy S20 FE launched at — making it $100 less than the smaller Galaxy S22.

 The Galaxy S21 FE with 6GB RAM with 128GB internal storage sells for $699.99, while $769.99 will upgrade that to 8GB RAM with 256GB internal storage.